Monitoring water and sanitation in the 2030 Agenda for Sustainable Development

-Through the Integrated Monitoring Initiative for SDG 6, the United Nations seeks to support countries in monitoring water- and sanitation-related issues within the framework of the 2030 Agenda for Sustainable Development in an integrated manner, and compile country data to report on global progress towards SDG 6.
+Credible and timely water and sanitation data provide numerous social, economic and environmental benefits in both public and private sectors, in particular stronger accountability, increased commitment and investments, and more effective decision-making.
+UN-Water Integrated Monitoring Initiative for SDG 6 supports countries in monitoring water- and sanitation-related issues within the framework of the 2030 Agenda for Sustainable Development, and in compiling country data to report on global progress towards Sustainable Development Goal (SDG) 6.

 Learn more about SDG 6 global indicators and how to monitor them

 - 6.1.1 – Proportion of population using safely managed drinking water services

 - 6.2.1 – Proportion of population using safely managed sanitation services, including a handwashing facility with soap and water

 - 6.3.1 – Proportion of domestic and industrial wastewater flow safely treated

 - 6.3.2 – Proportion of bodies of water with good ambient water quality

 - 6.4.1 – Change in water use efficiency over time

 - 6.4.2 – Level of water stress: freshwater withdrawal as a proportion of available freshwater resources